arduino/docs-content/content/hardware/03.nano/boards/nano-matter/features.md

 <FeatureDescription>

-The Arduino® Nano Matter combines Arduino's ease of use with Silicon Labs's powerful [MGM240S](https://www.silabs.com/documents/public/data-sheets/mgm240s-datasheet.pdf) chip, making the popular IoT connectivity standard, **Matter®**, more accessible for various applications, including domotics and building automation.
+The Nano Matter uses Silicon Labs's powerful [MGM240S](https://www.silabs.com/documents/public/data-sheets/mgm240s-datasheet.pdf) chip, making the popular IoT connectivity standard, **Matter®**, more accessible in Maker and Professional applications.
 Its versatile connectivity options, including Bluetooth® Low Energy and Openthread, make it ideal for projects requiring low-power efficiency and broad connectivity.

-Using Nano's small form factor, Arduino makes it simpler for Makers to use Silicon Lab's technology, making working with Matter-compatible devices more straightforward than ever through its ample peripherals and I/Os, opening up new possibilities in smart technology for makers and professionals.
-With the Nano Matter:
+Thanks to the Nano Matter and its small form factor you can easily prototype new Matter devices, expanding your home automation and professional IoT implementations to the next level.

 </FeatureDescription>